 - 4 to 6 slices of Swiss or mozzarella cheese

 - 1 can cream of mushroom soup (can use any cream soup)

-Place a thin slice of ham on each piece of chicken.
-Cut the ham to fit, as needed.
+- Place a thin slice of ham on each piece of chicken.
+Cut the ham to fit, if necessary.
 Place slices of cheese on the ham.